Snowpiercer (2013) - Review

 The short answer: yes.

-There's no real plot, other than the lower-class are revolting, they want to get to the front of the train to get their just-desserts, and they want to find their children who had been stolen by the rich for unknown reasons.
-Revolt occurs, chaos ensues, sounds familiar in film, right?
-Except it's tough make a full-length feature film about a revolt on a train.
-The space is limited, as are the resources and a reason for the revolt to last very long.
+There's no real plot, other than the lower class is revolting, they want to get to the front of the train to get their just desserts, and they want to find their children who had been stolen by the rich for unknown reasons.
+Revolt occurs, and chaos ensues.
+Sounds familiar in film, right?
+Except it's tough to make a full-length feature film about a revolt on a train.
+The space is limited, as are the resources, and a reason for the revolt to last very long.
 Then, the film must be about something more, right?
 It has to be about how the train works, how the culture of the people aboard functions, and how it all relates to our own society and its disparities, right?
 Too bad, we're never given enough details about this world for it to make much sense, let alone apply it to our own.

 Why?
 Why late-story exposition?